-Dr. Grace received her bachelor’s degree in Speech, Language, and Hearing Sciences from San Diego State University and her doctoral degree in Audiology at Northwestern University.
-She joined our Institute initially as a fellow in 2011 and joined our clinical staff after completing her doctoral studies.
-Today, Dr. Grace manages the Institute’s various clinical treatment programs.
-Dr. Grace is a member of the American Academy of Audiology.
-Additionally, she enjoys a wide range of interests including vestibular research, hearing aid technology, and pediatrics.
+Dr. Eichert received her Bachelor of Science in speech, language, and hearing sciences from San Diego State University and her Doctor of Audiology degree at Northwestern University.
+She joined our Institute initially as a fellow in 2011 and joined our clinical staff after completing her doctoral studies and now manages the Institute’s various clinical treatment programs.

 Stacie Pilgrim, Au.D. / Director of Clinical Research